 - Basic plan lacks features: Time tracking and batch invoicing aren’t included on its starter plan.
 You’ll need to upgrade to access these features.

 DIY accounting software makes it easier to manage your business.
-Depending on what your needs are, QuickBooks Online will most likely accommodate.
+Depending on what your needs are,

 The main thing to remember with any service is to ask whether it’s making your life easier.
 If it’s not, or if it comes at a high cost, it might make sense to rethink your options.